Photography sets up silent dialogs,

 Photography started, as all good things, as simple fun.
-It was 1986 and the toy was daddy’s old Canon.
-After the first films of photographing friends, came a trip to some isolated Portuguese regions.
-There I took my first real photograph.
-The passion was born and I had discovered its most seductive side: capturing the essence of people and the atoms that compose them.
-Their moments of splendour and joy, sadness and anguish, their hopes and dreams.
+It was back in 1987 and the toy was daddy’s old Canon.
+After some sessions photographing friends, I took my first real photographs during a trip to the most isolated region of Portugal.
+There I discovered what photography means to me: catching the essence of people and the atoms that compose them: moments of splendor and joy, sadness and anguish, hopes and dreams.

-I understand life as the supreme art, and photography as the art that represents it.
-Both searching for balance, harmony and happiness.
-There is no complete satisfaction in art, the same as life.
-I do not believe in complete happy existences, solely happy moments.
-I try to fulfill my life with the maximum of those, like adding pieces to an endless puzzle.
-There is no exception: by photographing I always find those moments.
-Hours and hours, in permanent movement, either in the hullabaloo of a city or lost in the loneliness of the fields, never feeling hungry, never feeling tired.
-In those moments I feed the spirit, overlaying all else.
+I understand life as the supreme art, searching for balance, harmony and happiness.
+Like adding pieces to an endless puzzle.
+No permanent happiness, solely happy moments.
+There is no exception: I always find those joyful moments photographing.
+Hours and hours, in permanent movement, in the hullabaloo of a city or lost in the loneliness of the fields, never feeling hungry or tired, just feeling the spirit overlapping everything else.

 Photography is communication.
 It sets up silent dialogs, a sublime stage of understanding.
-It generates proximity and consciousness, turns you from a mere spectator into an active participant.
-It is to be aware of the eternal cycles and the single moments that compose them.
-Photography is an act of freedom.
+It turns you from a mere spectator into an active participant, portraying eternal cycles and the single moments that compose them.
+Photography is an act of responsible freedom.